Build-Week-Dev-Desk/Marketing/artifacts/dev-desk-copy.md

 Support is provided by an engaged community of fellow learners, who receive points for helping others.

 ### Learn in public
-When you ask questions in public, everyone can learn.
-Your questions contribute to everyone's knowledge.
+When you ask questions, everyone learns.
+DevDesk makes it easy to find questions other people have asked, so that answers to questions continue to help people.

 ## Get Started
 Start asking questions and get help now